Return of Wolverine: Plot

 The story begins with Wolverine in agony, kneeling in a pool of blood as his claws glow red hot.
 He is surrounded by dead soldiers as well as a living caged Smilodon in the background.
 He gives water to Bernard Delacroix, a wounded scientist for Soteira brought into their service to work on their de-extinction project.
 He is shocked to see Wolverine alive and begs to be released from the will of Soteira by having Wolverine kill him with his claws.
-Suddenly, a grenade rolls into the laboratory, killing Bernard and freeing the Smilodon who attacks Wolverine, triggering a brief memory of Kitty Pryde.
-The Smilodon is then gored by a woolly mammoth that was also released in the explosion as Wolverine sees a variety of past memories of himself advising him to go after Soteira.
-Hearing machine gun fire that has killed the woolly mammoth at the cost of its attackers at the outside entrance, Wolverine rides a motorcycle down to a work camp on the shore that is soon engulfed in flames as evacuations orders are announced over the PA system.
-He witnesses a sniper shooting a fleeing scientist.
-Upon returning fire on the sniper, the masked soldier is revealed to be White Sky's Omega Red clone, who shoots out the front tire of Wolverine's motorcycle.
-Thrown from the wreck and hitting his head on a rock, he eventually loses consciousness and dreams about Soteira's leader Persephone who guides him through a prison block of incarcerated past memories of himself, enemies, and comrades.
-She denies his allegations of being evil and claims to have brought him back to life as she kisses him.
-Wolverine is awakened by a worker from the camp's canteen named Ana who recognizes him as a famous superhero and pleads for his help to rescue her son Perren, who has been ordered into custody by one of the soldiers.
-While realizing that his healing factor has reactivated, there is one wound on his right side that hasn't healed.
-Ana states that the location he's in is Soteira's research facility where they have collected scientists from all over to help with their work.
-As Ana staples his wound, Wolverine voices a theory that Ana's son might be used as an incubator of sorts, as she tells him that he was injected with something from their labs before it was destroyed.
+Suddenly, a grenade rolls into the laboratory, killing Bernard and freeing the Smilodon, who attacks Wolverine.
+Wolverine rides a motorcycle down to a work camp on the shore, which is soon engulfed in fire.
+He is attacked by a clone of Omega Red, who shoots out the front tire of Wolverine's motorcycle.
+Thrown from the wreck and hitting his head on a rock, he eventually loses consciousness and dreams about Soteira's leader Persephone.
+Wolverine is awakened by a worker from the camp's canteen named Ana, who recognizes him as a famous superhero and pleads for his help to rescue her son Perren, who has been ordered into custody by one of the soldiers.
+As Ana staples his wound, Wolverine theorizes that Ana's son may be used as an incubator of sorts, as she tells him that he was injected with something from their labs before it was destroyed.
 As Wolverine still has fragmented memories, even unable to recognize his own name, Ana recalls a story she heard about him where a man in machine gun armor attacked a hospital as Wolverine selflessly fought to stop him, without regard to his own safety.
-As Wolverine remembers his name upon unlocking this memory, he hears Ana's claim that Persephone is "the devil" and Soteira's architect.
-Now suited in one of Soteira's black uniforms, Wolverine decides that it's time to meet Persephone.
+This memory causes Wolverine to remember his name.